 Map and other access information

-Manchester Royal Eye Hospital is 200 years old this year and we are celebrating this landmark achievement throughout the year.
-Find out more about our bicentenary celebrations in 2014
+Manchester Royal Eye Hospital was 200 years old in 2014 and we celebrated this landmark achievement throughout the year with a number of events.
+Find out more about our bicentenary celebrations